 DOES MAJOR SIN PROVE A PERSON IS UNSAVED?

-Many pastors and commentators suggest that this verse is teaching something about the present behavior of the unsaved.
+But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death.Some contend that this verse is teaching something about the present behavior of the unsaved.
 It is viewed as being given to help us determine if we or others are headed toward hell or not.

 One group holding this view suggests that the verse concerns those who have never been saved.
 Anyone who is guilty of major sins shows he is unregenerate.
 Of course, they usually qualify this by saying that the verse concerns people habitually caught up in sins like immorality and lying.
 And what does habitually mean?
 That's hard to pin down, they say.
 They suggest that the more a person sins, the more likely it is that he or she is unsaved.

 Neither of these views, however, is consistent with Scripture.

 believers sin and sin repeatedly (e.g., 1 John 1:8, 10).
 Some believers

 actually wallow in sin (1 Cor 3:1-3; 6:18-20; 11:30; Gal 6:1; James

 5:19-20; 2 Pet 2:18-22; 3:14-18).
 So the view that this verse is